How to create a project roadmap: A toolkit for success

 Tip – A project roadmap is an at-a-glance solution, so don’t feel that you have to include every detail of how objectives will be achieved.
 Workstreams are a way of communicating ownership of high-level project tasks, but there should be no need to go more granular than this.

 The activity of individual team members may form a large part of a wider workstream, so there’s no need to include this on the roadmap.
 This will keep things more flexible, allowing you to shift responsibility and create a contingency plan without justifying every change to stakeholders.

-Individual workstreams should help to highlight the progression of a project, and milestones are a simple way of communicating step-by-step progress to stakeholders.
-When establishing workstreams, milestones make it easy to see how individual activity will help towards meeting targets and objectives, ensuring each facet of the project is progressing as forecast in your roadmap.
+Individual workstreams should help to highlight the development of a project, and milestones are a simple way of communicating step-by-step progress to stakeholders.
+When establishing workstreams, milestones make it easy to see how individual activity will help towards meeting targets and objectives, ensuring each facet of the project is progressing as forecasted in your roadmap.